Reverse Engineering Approach to Quantum Electrodynamics: Abstract

 \section{Abstract}

-The S-matrix of e-e-scattering contains a projection operator that pro\-jects incoming separable product states onto entangled two-elec\-tron states.
-In this projection operator the empirical value of the fine-structure constant alpha acts as a weight factor.
-When the structure of the two-particle state space is known, a theo\-retical value of the weight factor can be calculated.
-It is shown that for an irre\-ducible two-particle representation of the Poincar\'e group, the theo\-retical weight factor matches the empirical value of alpha.
-The empirical value of alpha, therefore, provides experimental evidence that the state space of two interacting electrons has the simple structure of an irreducible two-particle representation of the Poincar\'e group.
+The $S$ matrix of $e$--$e$ scattering has the structure of a projection operator that projects incoming separable product states onto entangled two-electron states.
+In this projection operator the empirical value of the fine-structure constant $\alpha$ acts as a normalization factor.
+When the structure of the two-particle state space is known, a theoretical value of the normalization factor can be calculated.
+For an irreducible two-particle representation of the Poincar\'e group, the calculated normalization factor matches Wyler's semi-empirical formula for the fine-structure constant $\alpha$.
+The empirical value of $\alpha$, therefore, provides experimental evidence that the state space of two interacting electrons belongs to an irreducible two-particle representation of the Poincar\'e group.